Metric | Description | Other Names/Notes |

 4 Understanding the Model

 In addition to giving the world one of the greatest television show theme songs – Quincy Jones’ The Streetbeater – Sanford & Son gave us an insightful quote for offering criticism: “You big dummy.”
 While we don’t advocate for swearing at or denigrating your model, how do you know if your model is performing up to your expectations?
-It is easy to look at your coefficients, t-values, and an adjusted \(R^2\), and say, “Wow!
+It is easy to look at your coefficients, t-values, and an \(R^2\), and say, “Wow!
 Look at this great model!”
 Your friends will be envious of such terrific p-values, and all of the strangers that you see at social functions will be impressed.
 What happens if that model falls apart on new data, though?
 What if a stakeholder wants to know exactly how a prediction was made for a specific business decision?
 Sadly, all of the stars that you gleefully pointed towards in your console will not offer you any real answers.

 Instead of falling in immediate love with your model, you should ask some hard questions of it.
 How does it perform on different slices of data?
 Do predictions make sense?
 Is your classification cut-point appropriate?
 In other words, you should criticize your model before you decide it can be used for its intended purposes.
 Remember that it is data modeling, not data truthing.
 In other words, you should always be prepared to call your model a “big dummy”.